MagnusEschment/MiRI/README.md

 Flutter: https://flutter.dev/docs/get-started/install

 ### Hardware:
-MacOS based solution (preferred solution) : iPad with no further requirements<br/>
+MacOS based solution *(our solution)* : iPad with no further requirements<br/>
 Windows based solution: tablet or computer with no further requirements

 Avoiding theft: Properly mounting hardware by using table-top mounted, wall-mounted, or floor-mounted kiosks with security fasteners (star screws and key locks).
 If a non-mounted table-top tablet or kiosk is used, theft can be eliminated by putting the devices in close proximity to staff – ideally on the same countertop where the paper sign-in sheet was previously located.

-Small ticket printer: Right next it is necessary to mount or attach a small printer which prints a small ticket for the patient with his personal waiting ID as well as a personal password.
+Small ticket printer: Right next to it, it is necessary to mount or attach a small printer which prints a small ticket for the patient with his personal waiting ID as well as a personal password.

 ## Story:
 MiRI is a software and hardware solution which was developed by students of Technical University Munich during the Tech Challenge in the winter semester 2020/2021 for the hospital MRI Klinikum München rechts der Isar.
 MRI has stated the challenge to improve the patient journey and patient experience to which MiRI is the perfect answer for.
 This guide will step by step explain how this prototype was built in order to recreate it.